 Prepared by Mary Whisner.
 Adapted from a handout distributed to the Basic Legal Skills classes.

 The Reference Area contains hornbooks, commonly used treatises, study aids, and some practice materials.
-(Once you've searched by author, keyword, or subject, you can limit your search results to books that are located in the Reference Area.)
 Other locations include:

 Both encyclopedias cover U.S. law generally (with an emphasis on caselaw).
 Both have general indexes for the whole set and title indexes for individual articles.
 Articles (or "titles") may be hundreds of pages long; each begins with a scope note and an outline.
 Articles are arranged in alphabetical order.
 The indexes refer to the topics by abbreviated titles; each index volume has a list of the abbreviations.
 Both sets are updated with pocket parts and occasional replacement volumes.